JAMB 2025 UTME/DE Registration Form Instructions and Guidelines

 B. RETRIEVAL IN CASE OF MISTAKE/LOSS OF PROFILE CODE

 i.
-To retrieve a lost Profile Code, send [RESEND] to 55019 or 66019 as text message from the same mobile number.
+To retrieve a lost Profile Code, send [RESEND] to 55019 or 66019 as a text message from the same mobile number.

 iii.
-Candidate can reset lost or forgotten Profile Password on their registered cell phone by sending [password] space [email address] from the same mobile number as a text message to 55019 or 66019.
+Candidate can reset lost or forgotten Profile Password on their registered cell phone by sending [PASSWORD] space [email address] from the same mobile number as a text message to 55019 or 66019.

 C. TICKETING (FREE COMPLAINT)

-For ALL complaints on JAMB processes, a candidates should create a support ticket at (https://www.jamb.gov.ng) by selecting the quick link ad then ticket/Support with his/her email address with the board.
-Candidate then provides his/her name, phone number and the nature of the complaint, selects a complaint area o a drop down and then summarises the nature of the compliant.
+For ALL complaints on JAMB processes, candidates should create a support ticket at (https://www.jamb.gov.ng) by selecting the quick link ad and then ticket/Support with his/her email address with the board.
+The candidate then provides his/her name, phone number and the nature of the complaint, selects a complaint area on a drop-down and then summarises the nature of the complaint.
 He/She should also attach supporting documents (if available).
-Complaints from 3rd parties are merely noted.
-Letter writing is not encouraged.
-Rather all complaints should be channeled through the ticketing system for prompt attention and documentation.

-JAMB ePIN Selling Points
+2025 JAMB Registration e-PIN Selling Points

-The ePIN outlets are:
+The e-PIN outlets are:

 Duties Of Participating Banks/Outlets